egosche/Swin-Unet/README.md

 # Swin-Unet
-The codes for the work "Swin-Unet: Unet-like Pure Transformer for Medical Image Segmentation"(https://arxiv.org/abs/2105.05537).
+The code for the work "Swin-Unet: Unet-like Pure Transformer for Medical Image Segmentation"(https://arxiv.org/abs/2105.05537).
 A validation for U-shaped Swin Transformer.

-Our paper has been accepted by ECCV 2022 MEDICAL COMPUTER VISION WORKSHOP (https://mcv-workshop.github.io/).
-We updated the Reproducibility.
-I hope this will help you to reproduce the results.
+## About this fork
+This fork makes it possible to train and test the Swin-Unet with any image data.

 ## 1. Download pre-trained swin transformer model (Swin-T)
 * [Get pre-trained model in this link] (https://drive.google.com/drive/folders/1UC3XOoezeum0uck4KBVGa8osahs6rKUY?usp=sharing): Put pretrained Swin-T into folder "pretrained_ckpt/"